-Fortune Telling: What if you get bad fortune?
+Fortune Telling: Long followed among Japanese traditions, but what if you get bad fortune?

 If you visit a Buddhist temple or Shinto Shrine anywhere in Japan, chances are you’ll see a sacred tree or wooden bars covered with tied papers.
 These are not wishes, these are symbols of bad fortune!

 Fortune telling works through lucky draw at temples and shrines around Japan.
 For 100 Yen (honour system) I could shake a box, pick out a stick with a number on it and find the fortune paper with the corresponding number.
 The fortune is written entirely in Japanese – and when translated, it predicted “half luck” for me.
 Better than bad luck, but not as good as good luck!
 The detailed prediction sounded pretty depressing, so like thousands of others, I tied off my “bad fortune” to the temple’s sacred tree in an attempt to ward it off!
 Japanese people often carry their good fortune in their wallet or purse.

 Also read: Life Lessons from 2 Years of Travelling